Code-Institute-Submissions/AnestIwata-Code-Institute---Final-Project/README.md

 - Postgres Heroku
 - Sentry
 - Travis CI
+- Stripe
+- Jinja2
+- Bootstrap
 ```

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install before running this software:

 ```
 - Django 2.2